 There are countless custom color custom grill cabinets out there.
 When I had the idea to start this back in 2007, the first thing I thought of was getting images screen printed on the grill cloth.
 I didn't end up using that method however.
 I found a local company who could do this in house.
 The cabinet coating was not your standard tolex, but a coating called Duratex.
 At the time I was ordering from speakerhardware.com.
 They sold this stuff so I thought I would try it, since I hated tolex.
 It worked out well, but ultimately it wasn't as durable as I would have liked, though touching it up was very easy.
 I ultimately stopped using it as I didn't think it looked high quality enough.

-Over the last 5 years, I have built a small number of multi and single channel amps.
+Sometime around 2016, I built a small number of multi and single channel amps.
 Even though I wasn't offering these for sale, I would still get an itch to put together one of these ideas that I couldn't get out of my head.
 It seemed to be that the ideas would come regardless if I wanted to build or not.
 It always seemed to light a fire and get something new started.

 These last few builds, I have completely built by hand.
 Everything was designed and laid out using various types of software to ensure there wouldn't be any surprises during assembly.
 The chassis was eventualy laid out in V-Carve to be cut on the CNC router.
 From there, they were bent, corner welded and powder coated.